 Below is more information on our mosquito control efforts.

-The Department of Health’s Vector Control division inspects and treats mosquito known breeding sites identified throughout Allen County each summer.
+The Department of Health’s Environmental Services Division – Vector Control & Healthy Homes Program inspects and treats mosquito known breeding sites identified throughout Allen County each summer.
 The products used to control the mosquitoes in the water are EPA-approved and environmentally-friendly.

 Biological control requires introducing a natural predator into the habitat of the mosquito.
 Dragonflies, praying mantids, bats, and purple martins have been promoted as natural controls, but have not shown the ability to significantly reduce mosquito populations.